Adding HTML tags and domains to the allowlist

 In the Whitelist domain names field, enter the domains in a comma-separated list from which links and images should be displayed in the email, notification, or activity feed.

 Add the base domain without www.
 For example, add google.com instead of www.google.com.

-The following image shows an example of whitelisting an HTML tag, its attributes, and a domain.
+The following image shows an example of adding an HTML tag, its attributes, and a domain to the allowlist.